AndreWeiner/of_pytorch_docker/README.md

 ```
 If you want to upload the image to a Docker registry, consider the following naming convention when running the build command:
 ```
-docker build -t user_name/of_pytorch:of2012-py1.7.1-cpu -f Dockerfile .
+docker build -t user_name/of_pytorch:of2106-py1.9.0-cpu -f Dockerfile .
 ```

 ### Singularity definition file

-For public clusters, [Singularity](https://sylabs.io/guides/3.6/user-guide/introduction.html) is often the only supported virtualization tool.
+For university clusters, [Singularity](https://sylabs.io/guides/3.6/user-guide/introduction.html) is often the only supported container tool.
 In contrast to Docker, the **execution** of Singularity images does not require root-privileges (the image creation does, though).
-The *Singularity.def* file converts the Docker image into a Singularity image named, e.g., *of2006-py1.6-cpu.sif*.
+The *Singularity.def* file converts the Docker image into a Singularity image named, e.g., *of2106-py1.9.0-cpu.sif*.
 To create the image, run:

 ```
-sudo singularity build of2012-py1.7.1-cpu.sif Singularity.def
+sudo singularity build of2106-py1.9.0-cpu.sif Singularity.def
 ```

-The image may used similarly to the Docker image.
-Convenience scripts like *create_openfoam_container.sh* or *start_openfoam.sh* are not necessary because Singularity performs similar actions by default.
+The image may be used similarly to the Docker image.
+Convenience scripts like *create_openfoam_container.sh* or *start_openfoam.sh* are not necessary because Singularity performs similar actions by default (e.g., mapping the user and important directories).
 To start an interactive shell, run:

 ```
 singularity shell of2012-py1.7.1-cpu.sif